Discover the San Blas Islands

 Getting to the San Blas Islands

-Travel is rustic, expect bumpy roads and simple boats — but the reward is pure paradise!
+Travel to San Blas is rustic, expect bumpy mountain roads and simple boats, but the reward is one of the most untouched Caribbean destinations in Panama.

 When to Visit San Blas